SOliv1/ms-4-kuk-marketing/README.md

                                 Open the project.
                                 And we land on our home page with it works, rendered in the correct bootstrap styles.
                                 Stop server and commit the changes "add home app and templates"
+1.          set up the *products app* - load in some products. start by copying in the collection of product images.
+                                We pruned these from a data set at kaggle.com which is a great provider of free sample data for use in all sorts of industries. create the products app using python3 manage.py *startapp products^ *python3 manage.py startapp products*
+                                add this app to installed apps in settings.py make a folder called fixtures inside the products app drag and drop a couple of JSON fixture files in here one for categories and one for products python3 manage.py startapp products

+1. Add to installed apps in settings.py mkdir products/fixtures

+                                Add categories and products json https://jsonformatter.org/ to validate

+                                Go to models.py and add code There - python3 manage.py makemigrations --dry-r dry run

+                                pip3 install pillow

+                                dry run again...

+                                python3 manage.py migrate --plan

+                                python3 manage.py makemigrations

+                                python3 manage.py migrate then... -python3 manage.py loaddata categories python3 manage.py loaddata products

+                                check it out - python3 manage.py runserver - go to admin

+                                products admin
+                                mkdir -p products/templates/products

+                                file = products.html

+1.          we're creating that inner products directory to make sure that django knows which app these templates belong to.
+                                In case any of them end up having the same names as other templates.
+                                And let's now create a products.html inside that directory.
+                                And copy the content of the home template in as a shell.
+                                The products template will still extend base.html And will still require static files as well as the page header python3 manage.py runserver

 [![Build Status](https://travis-ci.com/SOliv1/ms-4-kuk-marketing.svg?branch=master)](https://travis-ci.com/SOliv1/ms-4-kuk-marketing)